 The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.59 applies to Java.

 Java will throw an exception if a thread is not able to be created or activated.
-For example, the Java.lang.OutOfMemoryError: Failed to create a thread” exception occurs when the system does not have enough resources to create a new thread.
-There are three possible causes for this message: inadequate user/application resources, lack of native (or system) memory or there are too many threads already running.
+For example, the Java.lang.OutOfMemoryError exception occurs when the system does not have enough resources to create a new thread.

 A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then threads can be gracefully shutdown and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.